 Note that there may be fewer trains running on weekends and holidays, and they may have longer travel times.

 Direct Trains from Rome Fiumicino Airport to Salerno

 There are no direct trains from Rome’s Fiumicino airport to Salerno.
 All trips include an initial 30 minute train ride to one of Rome’s central train stations, where you connect to a high-speed train headed south.

 Amenities on Trains from Rome Fiumicino Airport to Salerno

 The Leonardo Express and Regionale trains are used to shuttle passengers between the Rome airport and city center.
 Passengers are not required to reserve a seat on these trains, and there are no extra amenities like food service or a café car.
 These trains are usually air-conditioned.

 The Frecciarossa is the top-of-the-line AV high-speed train.
 Passengers can enjoy the many amenities offered, like air-conditioned cars, WIFI, 3g and 4g internet, individual power outlets, and monitors listing travel information and news.
 Frecciarossa trains offer a number of ticket classes with color-coded cars.
 Executive class is brown, including meal service and a station lounge.
 Business and Premium cars are blue and red, which a snack, drink, and choice of newspaper.
 Finally Standard is orange, and offers passengers snack and drink service.
 In addition, there is a café car for all passengers.

 Frecciabianca, Frecciargento, and Intercity trains are more basic AV trains, with longer travel times and fewer amenities than the Frecciarossa.
 These trains have air-conditioned 1st and 2nd class cars, and power outlets at each seat.
 First-class tickets include a free drink and newspaper, and all trains offer either a café car and/or trolley service.

 Rome Fiumicino Airport and Salerno Train Stations

 The airport’s train station is Fiumicino Aeroporto, located just opposite of Terminal 1.
-If you are arriving at a different terminal, you can use the free shuttle which runs between all of the airport terminals to reach Terminal 1.
+If you are arriving at a different terminal, you can use the free shuttle which runs between all of the airport terminals to reach Terminal one.
 Please note that there is also a Fiumicino station serving a nearby town, so do not get confused between that station and the Fiumicino Aeroporto station.